 Treatment of allergic inflammation of the nasal passageways can provide relief to those poor patients who seem to be allergic to everything.
 The use of OTC (over the counter) antihistamines can often provide relief for this group.
 ENT’s and allergists often prescribe nasal steriods which are very effective at reducing swelling in the nasal passages.

 It should be noted that the average person sleeps about 1/3 of their lifetime.
 If your posture while sleeping is poor, you will suffer!
 Using a proper support pillow is important.
 Many manufacturers of pillows now offer them in different densities and thicknesses.
 For OSA and UARS, a side sleeper pillow should be used.
 It is firm and holds the head level with the spine while sleeping.
 It also discourages back sleeping.
 These are readily available in department stores and are inexpensive.
 If you suffer from allergies, your pillow and bedding could be contributing.
 Dust mites are a fact of life, they live in everyone’s house.
 They feed on dead skin that falls off of us and they release droppings (waste).
 These droppings are very allergenic to most people and, considering your face is right in the pillow for 7 or 8 hours, can cause some significant allergies.
 Over time, your pillow begins to fill up with these droppings and when your pillow is about 6 months old, up to 1/3 of its weight can be dust mite droppings!
 Change your pillow every 3 months and consider putting it into a sealed allergy cover and duct tape the end shut.
 You can also buy allergy bags for your mattresses that you slide the mattress, zip closed and duct tape to seal.
 While you are at it, remove all the trinkets, fuzzy decorative objects, picture frames etc that collect dust.
-They are not called DUST MITES without a reason. and excess dust will aggravate your sinuses.
+They are not called DUST MITES without a reason. and excess dust will promote them, aggravating your sinuses and allergies.
 We tend to clutter our bedrooms and this only contributes to the problem.

 If you live in some areas of Canada or areas like Arizona, dry air can be a problem for airways as at certain times of the year.
 Room humidity should ideally be around 40-45%.
 This reduces evaporation from the body and helps dry skin and nasal irritation.
 A room humidifier can significantly help but you must clean them regularly to prevent mold growing inside (this is another problem in itself!).
 In Canada, the average house in winter be as low as 26-28% humidity due to the cold weather!